jsm28/c-issues-convert/out/0344/issue.md

 Change 6.10.1p1:

 > The expression that controls conditional inclusion shall be an integer constant
-> expression except that: ~~it shall not contain a cast;~~ identifiers (including
+> expression except that: <del>it shall not contain a cast;</del> identifiers
-> those lexically identical to keywords) are interpreted as described
+> (including those lexically identical to keywords) are interpreted as described
 > below;<sup>141\)</sup> and it may contain unary operator expressions of the form